Nicaragua Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Nicaragua without a visa for tourism or business purposes
+Citizens of these countries do not need a visa for short-term tourism or business visits.

 Arrival Process